EdisonTheFox/FoxBot11/README.md

 ## Why Build a bot, there are loads

 Firstly I want to consolidate all the bots and services I use.
 This currently includes StreamLabs, MEE6, Rhythm (This was a planned addition to my server) and NightBot (rarely use this but I do on occasion).
-By consolidating everything and writing it myself I can manage the code and admin without clunky interfaces and remembering the multitude of sites that help manage the afformentioned bots.
+By consolidating everything and writing it myself I can manage the code and admin without clunky interfaces and remembering the multitude of sites that help manage the aforementioned bots.

-## Planned Featres
+## Features Finished!

 ### Discord

 + Greeting new users to The Terabytes Discord Server
 + Auto Assigning A role to new users

+## Planned Features

+### Discord

 + Moderation tools
   + Auto Deleting messages containing known "Bad Words"
   + Auto Deleting of Server invite links